Mas281/Network-v4/README.md

 ├───servers (Spigot servers)
 │   ├───production
 │   └───test
-└───template (server template)
+├───template (server template)
+└───network_config.json (network-wide options, credentials)
 ```

 To avoid unnecessarily large jar sizes, shading is avoided wherever possible in favour of placing libraries inside
-the "libs" folder in the network directory, which are injected into the classpath via the "classpath" command-line flag
+the "libs" folder in the network directory, which are injected into the classpath at runtime via the "classpath"
-when servers are started.
+command-line flag when servers are started.

+Network-wide configuration options (including database credentials) are stored in the "network_config.json" file
+in the root folder.

+This project makes use of [Project Lombok](https://projectlombok.org) in order to reduce boilerplate code, as well as
+JUnit for unit testing.

+Any method/constructor parameters within the project should be assumed non-null unless specifically annotated with
+@Nullable.